Own-Data-Privateer/hoardy-mail/README.md

 Which is to say, they suck at searching and tagging mail.
 Especially, since doing those things over IMAP is annoyingly slow, especially when your IMAP server is GMail which very much does not want you to use IMAP (after all, with a MUA working over IMAP, it's the MUA that decides how to sort and display your `INBOX`, not Google, and they hate they can't turn the order of messages in your `INBOX` into something they can sell).

-However, there exists a bunch of MUAs that can do full-text mail search and tagging so well and so blazingly fast that they leave GMail in the dust (from a technical standpoint, given an index, full-text search >10x faster than GMail on a single-core 2013-era laptop with an SSD is pretty easy to archive, simply because your SSD is much closer to you than GMail's servers).
+However, there exists a bunch of MUAs that can do full-text mail search and tagging so well and so blazingly fast that they leave GMail in the dust (from a technical standpoint, given an index, full-text search >10x faster than GMail on a single-core of 2012-era laptop with an SSD is pretty easy to archive, simply because your SSD is much closer to you than GMail's servers).

 Examples of such awesome MUAs that I'm aware of, in the order from simplest to hardest to setup: